Faster Product Development. A Roadmap to Your Next Successful Product.

 - Technical and market risk

 The idea stage is often the most important step for brainstorming new products because it is where most product ideas come from.
-Sometimes a SWOT (strengths, weaknesses, opportunities and threats) analysis is used as a vehicle to prioritize ideas in this first step.
+Sometimes a SWOT analysis (strengths, weaknesses, opportunities and threats) analysis is used as a vehicle to prioritize ideas in this first step.

 Getting the product concept wrong at this early stage wastes time and increases opportunity cost.
-Note not all new product ideas come from the inside – The Corporate Development organization and executives should be constantly scanning for new product ideas.
+Note not all new product ideas come from the inside – the Corporate Development organization and executives should be constantly scanning for new product ideas.
 Marketing efforts should also including active competitive analysis and market scanning.
 Engineering should be brainstorming, too.

-Step 2: Product Definition (Discovery)
+2. Product Definition (Discovery)

 Sometimes called “scoping,” or concept development, this step involves refining the definition of the product concept and ensuring that the team really understands customer requirements.
 In a startup this step is often called Discovery.
 The design team is assembled in this phase.
 The team creates the first detailed assessment of the technical, market and business aspects of the new product concept and determines core functionality.
+A template, or approach, for design thinking might be useful in getting started.

 Sometimes mockups are used to obtain early feedback on product market fit.
 These mockups can be primitive, for example paper prototypes are commonly used to get early feedback from test marketing.
 If this is an incremental product, then concept design can begin.
 For breakthrough products, the team may consider simulations to get user feedback.
 The newer the product category is to the company, the more concept testing is required.
 The basic goal of product discovery techniques is to ensure that the ideas are good and will satisfy customers.